What is economics & its importance

 What is the most famous definition of economics?

-The most famous definition of economics is by Lionel Robbins: “Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses.”
+Lionel Robbins famously defined economics as “the science which studies human behavior as a relationship between ends and scarce means which have alternative uses.”